Four Fs of Stress and Trauma: Fight, Flight, Freeze, Fawn Explained

 You are probably aware of the fight-or-flight emergency stress response concept, but may not know that the 2-only list of instinctual reactions has been expanded.

 As the list has grown, the F alliteration has remained.
 The expanded list includes Fight, Flight, Freeze, and Fawn.
-(Some have added others like Faint or Flop, and Friend.
-I'll explain why I don't typically include these when talking about the stress response.)

 I added freeze to my stress response explanations to clients many years ago, but I resisted the idea of growing the list beyond three until I investigated fawn recently for a writing project and got excited about how well it explained some of what I have witnessed in client stories.